-Nutrigenomics is the study of how one’s genetics (DNA) interacts with one’s diet.
+Nutrigenomics is the study of how your genetics (DNA) interacts with your diet.
 This rapidly expanding field has resulted in many companies developing genetic tests and marketing customized nutrition products, such as vitamins and supplements.

-One such product includes testing a person’s DNA to develop a personalized vitamin and supplement regimen.
-However, do these supplements do what they promise?
+However, do these personalized supplements do what they promise?
 Are they better than store-bought supplements?

 To answer these questions we must understand what these companies are testing for and the limitations of these tests.

 It is thought that genetic variations may influence the effect of vitamins on the body or increase the risk of a particular deficiency.
 Single nucleotide polymorphisms (SNPs) are gene variants or mutations that result in altered functions of the gene.
 It is these SNPs that companies offering personalized supplements are checking for during testing.

 For example, it is common to have a variant (SNP) of the gene that codes for an enzyme called 5,10-methylenetetrahydrofolate reductase (MTHFR).
 People with certain variations in this gene may require folate supplementation above the recommended daily allowance (RDA).

 If your test results reveal such a variant, the companies offering personalized supplementation would formulate your regimen to contain more folate than usual.
 By doing this, they claim to maximize nutritional support geared for your specific genetic makeup.